martin-garcia-blanco/react-state-management-demo/README.md

 - **Reducers**
   - A reducer is a function that receives the current state and an action object, decides how to update the state if necessary, and returns the new state: (state, action) => newState.
 You can think of a reducer as an event listener which handles events based on the received action (event) type.
 - **Store**
-  - The current Redux application state lives in an object called the store .
+  - The current Redux application state lives in an object called the store.